Candied orange peel. Recipe for homemade candied organic orange peels. An idea for using fresh or frozen orange peels

 Candied orange peel is a great addition to cakes and desserts.
 It is also an ideal spice for tea or mulled wine.
 We can also eat it alone, like candy.
 Packed in small jars, tied with a ribbon or decorative string, they will be a charming and sweet gift.

-For the preparation of candied peels, I use only peels from organic fruit, unwaxed, which I order in the season directly from Sicilian plantations (incampagna.pl)
+For the preparation of candied peels, I use only peels from organic fruit, unwaxed, which I order in season directly from the Sicilian plantation InCampagna.

-100 g of orange peel - weight without albedo part*
+- 100 g of orange peel - weight without the albedo part*